simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

 rtcm1127 1
 saveconfig

+# Full RTCM 3.2 Configuration (Skip if only doing onocoy)
+rtcm1006 30
+rtcm1007 30
+rtcm1019 1
+rtcm1020 1
+rtcm1033 30
+rtcm1042 1
+rtcm1044 1
+rtcm1045 1
+rtcm1046 1
+rtcm1077 1
+rtcm1087 1
+rtcm1097 1
+rtcm1107 1
+rtcm1117 1
+rtcm1127 1
+rtcm1137 1
+saveconfig

+# Only configure if you know SBAS is available in your region
+# Onocoy ignores SBAS you do not need to enable this unless you know what you're doing or you're following our dual or triple mining guides.
+# CONFIG SBAS ENABLE Auto
+# CONFIG SBAS TIMEOUT 600

-# ONLY CHANGE IF YOU WANT TO IMPROVE THE BAUDRATE
+# ONLY CHANGE IF YOU WANT TO IMPROVE THE BAUDRATE OR IF YOU RUN INTO STABILITY ISSUES
 # config com1 921600
 # saveconfig
 ```